 All of our lights are dimmable, provided you use an appropriate bulb.
-The LED bulbs that we offer are suitable for use with or without a dimmer.
+The LED bulbs that we offer are technically suitable for use with or without a dimmer.
+HOWEVER AS DIMMER SYSTEM INSTALLATION WITH THIS TYPE OF LIGHT IS COMPLICATED AND RESULTS VARY WE STATE THAT OUR BULBS ARE NONE DIMMABLE

 Incandescent Bulbs should be used with a traditional ‘Leading Edge’ dimmer.
 These dimmers were originally designed for use with incandescent and halogen lamps, therefore they have a high minimum load.
 This makes them incompatible with a lot of low energy light sources such as LEDs.
 Leading edge dimmer systems can also decrease the lifespan of your bulb.